 What is Modified Duration in Debt Funds?…

-The modified duration is also one the important risk factor to look while selecting a debt fund from different types of debt funds.
+The modified duration is also one of the important risk factors to look at while selecting a debt fund from different types of debt funds.

 It tells How sensible is the bond when there is a change in the interest rate.